Samsung/tizen-docs/docs/application/dotnet/guides/user-interface/nui/nui-components/Tab.md

 ## TabButton

-TabButton is a class which is used for selecting a content in the TabView.
+TabButton is a class which is used for selecting content in the TabView.

 Create a TabButton using the following code: